Accelerator: HPU Training

 JSONs for quant and measure modes

-HQT uses configuration jsons for selecting between quant and measurement modes.
-This can be toggled via quant param in HPUPrecisionPlugin.convert_modules().
-User may also set QUANT_CONFIG environment variable pointing to the json to use during training.
+INC uses configuration jsons for selecting between quant and measurement modes.
+This can be toggled via quant param in HPUPrecisionPlugin.convert_modules(). quant also accepts user defined config dictionary or a json path.

-Refer to Supported JSON Config File Options for more information.
+Refer to Supported JSON Config File Options for more information on supported json configs.

 Note